Atlant (appliance company)

-Atlant (Belarusian Атлант) is a company, based in Minsk, Belarus, which makes household appliances, and also the brand of those appliances.
+Atlant (Belarusian and Russian: Атлант) is a company, based in Minsk, Belarus, which makes household appliances, and also the brand of those appliances.
 It is one of the leading manufacturers of household appliances in the Commonwealth of Independent States.

 The company consists of three plants, the oldest and most important being the Minsk Refrigerator Plant (Мінскі завод халадзільнікаў), which produces household and commercial refrigerators and freezers, and by which name the entire enterprise is sometimes called.
 An abbreviated name for this plant is MZKh (МЗХ), and Minsk is the former brand used for the company's refrigerators.

 In addition, Atlant owns and operates the Baranovichi Machine-Tool Plant (which produces compressors, technological systems for plastics processing, and conveyor systems) and the Household Appliances Plant (which produces washing machines and other electrical appliances).

 History

 Background

 Production of domestic refrigerators lagged in the Soviet Union compared to some other countries.
 The first Soviet domestic refrigerators were produced at the Kharkov Tractor Factory in 1937, but World War II soon caused production to be halted.
 This, and the subsequent devastation of Soviet industry, delayed the mass production of refrigerators until the 1960s, while iceboxes continued in common use.

 Authorization for the building of a plant in Minsk to produce electric refrigerators was established by the Council of Ministers of the Byelorussian Soviet Socialist Republic by resolution 554 on August 24, 1959.
 The location selected for the plant was near Victory Park in the northwest sector of Minsk, which at that time was in the Soviet Union.